 In short, at aSPECT the $a$ coefficient is inferred from the energy spectrum of the recoiling protons from the $\beta$ decay of free neutrons.
-The shape of this spectrum is sensitive to $a$ and it is measured in $4\pi$ by the aSPECT spectrometer using magnetic adiabatic collimation with an electrostatic filter (MAC-E filter) \cite {a9,a10}.
+The shape of this spectrum is sensitive to $a$ and it is measured in $4\pi$ by the \mbox{aSPECT} spectrometer using magnetic adiabatic collimation with an electrostatic filter (MAC-E filter) \cite {a9,a10}.
 This technique in general offers a high luminosity combined with a well-defined energy resolution at the same time.
-In order to extract a reliable value of $a$, any effect that changes the shape of the proton energy spectrum, or to be more specific: the integral of the product of the recoil energy spectrum and the spectrometer transmission function, has to be understood and quantified precisely.
-With the analysis of all known sources of systematic errors at that time and their inclusion in the final result by means of a global fit, the aSPECT collaboration published the value $a= -0.104 30(84)$ \cite {a11}.
+In order to extract a reliable value of $a$, any effect that changes the shape of the proton energy spectrum, or to be more specific - the integral of the product of the recoil energy spectrum and the spectrometer transmission function - has to be understood and quantified precisely.
+With the analysis of all known sources of systematic errors at that time and their inclusion in the final result by means of a global fit, the aSPECT Collaboration published the value $a= -0.104 30(84)$ \cite {a11}.
 From this, the ratio of axial-vector to vector coupling constants was derived giving $|\lambda| = 1.2677(28)$.